ivncl/dyna-utils/README.md

 # dyna-utils
 Simple utilities to interact with .k LsDyna files.
-Current language available Octave/Matlab.
+Current language available Matlab.

 Developed in everyday use of LsPrePost and LsDyna (most tested with version R9, R11): thus not well documented nor commented, and some files likely to have bugs.
 Any help or collaboration is welcomed.